3 Material Accounting Policy Information

 Goodwill

-Goodwill acquired as a result of demerger of CGD business from Adani Energy Limited is measured at net value as at March 31, 2015.
-Goodwill is not amortized but is tested for impairment at regular intervals of time.
+Goodwill acquired as a result of demerger of CGD business from Adani Energy Limited was measured at net value as at March 31, 2015.
+Goodwill is not amortized but is tested for impairment annually.
 Impairment shall be recognised when there are certain indications that recoverable amount of cash generating unit is less than its carrying amount.

 g) Financial Instruments